LeeDumond/CsvToAvro/README.md

 ### Advanced Usage

-If you need more control, you may loop through your CSV data yourself and use any of the `Append()` overloads to add the values from each line to the writer manually (don't forget to close the writer after you're done!):
+If you need more control, you may loop through your CSV data yourself and use any of the `Append()` overloads to add the values from each line to the writer manually (don't forget to call `Dispose()` on the writer after you're done!):

 ```C#
 int counter = 0;